 Are you a student, researcher or organisation with an interest in ETHOS Lab?
 Then you should consider joining us or starting a collaboration.
 Read more about the different options below.

 If you represent an organisation and wish to begin a collaboration or learn more about what value ETHOS Lab might represent for you, please write Head of Lab Marisa Cohn at firstname.lastname@example.org or read more here.

 ETHOS Lab is looking for members who are interested in contributing to the work we do in the lab and building the community.
 At the same time, we offer members a chance of developing their skills and competencies.
 At ETHOS, we view members as competent individuals with unique sets of skills, and we strive to engage members in activities that suit their interests and skill sets.

 There are two ways you can become affiliated with ETHOS Lab.
 You can become a Junior Researcher or a Community Member.

-Junior Researchers work as volunteers in the lab.
-They are assigned to research projects within themes of their own choosing and they will receive supervision from a researcher from the research group.
-They will also be a part of either the management, communication, or tech team which occasionally help out with daily operations.
+Junior Researchers are students who do a project in the lab.
+They are assigned to a research projects within themes of their own choosing and they will receive supervision from a researcher from the research group.
+The project can be related to a course or an individual project or thesis for which the student will receive ECTS point, but it does not have to.
 As a Junior Researcher you are expected to spend a minimum of three hours a week in the lab working on the research project and attending the weekly staff meeting.
 In return you are given access to the lab’s resources and tools, expertise, workshops, insight into the internal workings of the lab and the chance to influence its development.
-Currently we are looking for new Junior researchers.
-See more here.

 Community Members will be invited to data sprints, social activities and other exclusive events we host in the lab.
 Community Members are more loosely connected to the lab than the junior researchers, since they are not a part of the staff and they are not required to put in any hours in the lab.
 We invite you to become a community member if you share our interests in data, digital methods etc. and wish to gain insights into a research lab.